History of Ferencvárosi TC: Cherchesov era (2021–2023)

+Stanković era (2023–2024)

 Although Ferencváros played really well with their interim manager, Csaba Máté, former Inter Milan player, Dejan Stanković was appointed as the head coach on 4 September 2023.

 The first group match was won by Ferencváros against FK Čukarički on 21 September 2023 at the Groupama Aréna.
 On 5 October 2023, Ferencváros drew (2–2) with ACF Fiorentina.
 Ferencváros were leading 2–0, and the Italian club could score the equalizer only in the added time at the Stadio Artemio Franchi, Florence, Italy.
 The third group match was played against K.R.C.
 Genk at the Cegeka Arena in Genk, Belgium on 26 October 2023.
 The match ended with a goalless draw.
 On 9 November 2023, Ferencváros drew with K.R.C.
 Genk (1–1) at the Groupama Aréna.
 On 30 November 2023, Ferencváros beat FK Čukarički at the Dubočica Stadium.
 Ferrncváros could win the match by a late goal by Aleksandar Pešić.
 Ferencváros needed one point against Fiorentina to advance to the knockout stage.On 14 December 2023, Ferencváros drew with Fiorentina at the Groupama Aréna (1–1).
 The only Hungarian goal was scored by Kristoffer Zachariassen.

 Although Stanković's Ferencváros were successful in the UEFA matches, the club struggled in the Nemzeti Bajnokság I. Therefore, Paksi FC resided on the top of the 2023–24 Nemzeti Bajnokság I season in the winter break, followed by Ferencváros and Fehérvár FC.

 In January 2024, the club decided to terminate the contract with three players Tokmac Nguen, Owusu Kwabena, and Anderson Esiti.
 The club also signed Kenan Kodro from Fehérvár FC.
 However, Tamás Hajnal also said that they would like to sign more forwards in the winter break.

 On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

 On 16 May 2024, Stanković resigned and left the club for FC Spartak Moscow.
 On 19 May 2024, Ferencváros Újpest 2–0 and set a new record of 16 consecutive wins in the Ferencvárosi TC–Újpest FC rivalry.